 - Watching a chunk of your salary vaporize as PAYE every month is difficult enough to swallow, getting a monthly R1,000 admin tax penalty for not filing your tax return is game over.
 A registered tax practitioner can submit your tax return, and keep you on the straight and narrow.
-For those of us who are lazy, or like to know that it’ll get done right the first time, there’s always TaxTim. (use voucher WELLSPENT020)

 - Importantly, advisers act as sounding boards when things get hairy and Donald Trump becomes president.

 So what can an adviser NOT do for me?